Veshialle/veshialle.github.io/index.md

 My main role in this life is being the SOC Manager in the third level of Cyberoo and Co - SOC Coordinator for the first and second level.
 With this role, except for the obvious operational work, me and my team need to support Research&Development team in order to define new features, new detections.

-Occasionally I ride my bike for dirty adventures, I play boring video games and I'm a homelabber enthusiast.
+Occasionally I ride my moto for dirty adventures, I play boring video games and I'm a homelabber enthusiast.

 <br>